getpop/field-query/README.md

 ### Nested fields with directives

-The GraphQL spec [requires](https://graphql.org/learn/queries/#directives) to support directives `include` and `skip`, which receive a parameter `if` with a boolean value, mostly to be provided through a variable (as shown in section [Directives](#directives) above).
+Nested fields can execute a required operation against the queried object itself.
+This way, directives in PoP become much more useful, since they can evaluate their conditions against every and each object, which enables plenty of new features (such as client-directed content manipulation, fine-grained access control, enhanced validations, and others).

-In PoP, this behaviour becomes much more dynamic: Through nested fields, directives can execute a required operation against the queried object itself.
-For instance, directives `include` and `skip` can produce their output based on a condition from the object.
+For instance, the GraphQL spec [requires](https://graphql.org/learn/queries/#directives) to support directives `include` and `skip`, which receive a parameter `if` with a boolean value.
+While GraphQL expects this value to be provided through a variable (as shown in section [Directives](#directives) above), in PoP it can be retrieved from the object.

 _**In PoP** ([example 1](https://nextapi.getpop.org/api/graphql/?query=posts.id|title|has-featuredimage|featuredimage<include(if:has-featuredimage())>.id|src), [example 2](https://nextapi.getpop.org/api/graphql/?query=posts.id|title|featuredimage<skip(if:isNull(featuredimage()))>.id|src)):_